ftraposo/ftraposo.github.io/aboutme.md

 I received my PhD in Political Science from the University of Oxford, a Master’s in Economics from Queen Mary University of London, and a Master’s in Public Policy from the University of Oxford.

-My research interests are in corruption, patronage, political economy of foreign aid, and adaptive experimentation.
+My research interests are in corruption, patronage, political economy of foreign aid, adaptive experimentation, and survey methods for sensitive questions.

-email:`f.torres-raposo@lse.ac.uk`
+You can reach me via email:`f.torres-raposo@lse.ac.uk`

 [My full CV](https://www.dropbox.com/scl/fi/45oaks8oukalk1v3ibgqp/CV_Felipe_Raposo.pdf?rlkey=tb15r384zadgjndlvvbpv7ysg&dl=0)